 We thought we were prepared for the midges.
 We had both cream and spray repellant with us and we knew we’d need to keep the tent doors closed to avoid letting them in at night.
 But this really wasn’t enough.
 Our first mistake was that the insect repellant was packed away.

-My husband put up the tent whilst wearing shorts with no protection against the midges until he found the spray.
+When we arrived in Kielder Forest, my husband put up the tent whilst wearing shorts with no protection against the midges until he found the spray.
 In the time it took him to put the tent up, his legs were literally covered in bites.
-Once we’d found the repellant, it did the job and we didn’t get bitten whilst wearing it.
+Once we’d found the insect repellant, it did the job and we didn’t get bitten whilst wearing it.
 That said, the midges were still swarming around, particularly in the evenings.
 We ended up buying face nets to wear if we were outside in the evening.

 2. Visit Kielder Castle first

 Here’s the first thing you need to know about Kielder Castle: it’s not a castle.
 It is in fact the former hunting lodge of the Duke of Northumberland.
-What it does have is a café and a little tourist information centre.
+What it does have is a café and a little tourist information centre about Kielder Forest.
 Here, you can find out everything that’s going on in the area.
 It is the starting point for the Gruffalo Trail and various mountain bike tracks.
 There is also a park just around the corner.
 The café is lovely too.

 3. Take a bike

 Or if you can’t take one, hire one from The Bike Place.
-Kielder is just the perfect place for mountain biking.
+Kielder Forest is just the perfect place for family mountain bike adventures.
 The tracks are graded like a ski resort, so whatever your level you’ll find the right ride for you.
 Some of the paths are so easy that Libby (age 5) managed it on her mountain bike and my husband pulled Lia on a trailer.

 5. Plan for bad weather